 Bankruptcy can clear away your debt but it does more.
 When you file for bankruptcy, you will also gain access to bankruptcy protections that can bring peace of mind into your life during and after your bankruptcy filing.

 Generally, all creditors that you listed on your bankruptcy petition are subject to an automatic stay, which provides the majority of your bankruptcy protections.
 The automatic stay is one of the most significant features of the Bankruptcy Code, as it places a legal barrier between the bankruptcy filer and creditors, financial institutions, and any other party that has an interest in the filing.

 Federal bankruptcy laws allow the debtor a certain amount of time to reorganize their finances.
 But that wouldn’t be possible if creditors continued their collection actions.
 So, when a debtor files a bankruptcy case, all collection activity must be stopped under federal law.

 All formal and informal actions a creditor might take in order to collect against you will be shut down by the automatic stay.
 Letters from collection agencies, mortgage foreclosures, imminent repossessions, pending lawsuits, and current or future wage garnishments must stop immediately.
 Otherwise, the party that is sending the notifications could be held responsible and fined.

 Actions After Your Bankruptcy Filing

+All bankruptcy filings place an automatic stay or bankruptcy protection on the bankruptcy estate.
 Gaining bankruptcy protections and knowing how to react to creditors that overstep their boundaries should be a top priority for you when you are in heavy debt.
-Get to work on your case and securing a better tomorrow by contacting our law firm and placing a free case evaluation on your calendar.
+Get to work on your case and secure a better tomorrow by contacting our law firm and placing a free case evaluation on your calendar.